AP 7400 Employee Travel

 INTRODUCTION

 These procedures apply to reimbursements from all College funding sources.
-More restrictive travel policies and procedures mandated by specific grants or programs will take precedence over RCC procedure.
+Only more restrictive policies mandated by grants or programs will take precedence over RCC procedures.

 The College reserves the right to amend or revise the travel procedures at any time.
-Changes in the travel procedure will be readily distributed throughout the College and are to be considered effective on the date of issuance.
-If possible, sufficient notice will be given prior to the change in procedure.
+Changes will be communicated throughout the College and considered effective on the date of issuance.
+Whenever possible, sufficient notice will be given before the change in procedure.

-RCC separates travel expenses into two main categories: Travel between destinations other than College locations and travel between College locations.
-Please read carefully as procedures differ between these categories.
+RCC categorizes travel expenses into two main categories: Travel between destinations other than College locations (out-of-District) and travel between College locations (In-District).
+Please read carefully, as procedures differ between these categories.

 OREGON ETHICS LAWS

-Oregon State Statute 244.040 prohibits public employees from obtaining financial gain from their employment other than their salary.
-This includes any travel or meal expenses paid by entities other than the College are subject to the requirements of Oregon Ethics Law (ORS 244) and must be consistent with the limitation on gifts and exceptions.
+Oregon State Statute 244.040 prohibits public employees from obtaining financial gain from their employment beyond their salary.
+This includes any travel or meal expenses paid by entities other than the College, which are subject to Oregon Ethics Law (ORS 244).

-Any financial benefit that a public employee accepts from a credit card company and personally uses as a result of the public employee using a personal credit card to make a purchase on behalf of the official’s public employer would violate ORS 244.040 unless such benefits were formally adopted by the governing body of the public body as part of the employee’s official compensation package.
-Such benefits include frequent flyer miles, rebates, discounts on future purchases, and all other such financial incentives.
+Any financial benefit a public employee accepts from a credit card company resulting from using a personal credit card for College purchases would violate ORS 244.040 unless such benefits are formally adopted as part of the employee’s official compensation package.
+This includes frequent flyer miles, rebates, discounts, and other financial incentives.

-The College does NOT consider the above-mentioned benefits as part of employee’s compensation packages.
-Therefore, employees should not accept personal benefits for College-related purchases when using a personal credit card.
+The College does NOT consider these benefits part of employee compensation packages.
+Consequently, employees should not accept personal benefits for College-related purchases when using a personal credit card or membership.
+However, benefits are allowable under ORS 244 if the following conditions are met:

 AUTHORIZATION/APPROVAL